Falling weight deflectometer: Other models

-Dynatest was the first company to develop the Light Weight Deflectometer (LWD) The Light Weight Deflectometer is a portable falling weight deflectometer used primarily to test in situ base and subgrade moduli during construction.
+The Light Weight Deflectometer (LWD) is a portable falling weight deflectometer used primarily to test in situ base and subgrade moduli during construction.
 LWD measurement is faster than the isotope measuring method and requires no reference measurements.
 The equipment has no radioactive sources and can be operated by one person, allowing for on-site data analysis and report printing.
 Some LWDs have no load cell and assume a nominal load value, whereas others employ a load cell to measure the actual load.
 Depending on the system, a LWD may have a single geophone located in the centre or it may have two geophones, typically located at 300 and 600 mm positions.

+Recent research has expanded the application of an advanced lightweight deflectometer (LWD) testing beyond basic quality control towards advanced evaluation of soil and base materials behaviour and performance prediction in pavement engineering.

+One key development is the use of repeated LWD measurements to model permanent strain behaviour in subgrade soils under a range of stress levels and moisture contents.
+Permanent strain models derived from multifunctional LWD measurements have been shown to correlate strongly with traditional repeated load triaxial test data, supporting the use of LWD data for mechanistic–empirical design approaches in flexible pavements.

+Further work has assessed soil stress distribution during LWD testing and refined classical stress distribution theories, such as Boussinesq’s equation, to better reflect actual vertical stress changes within geomaterials under LWD loading.
+These refinements enhance interpretation of measured stress and deflection responses, improving the use of LWD data in performance analysis and pavement design practices.

+Additional research has explored interactions among multiple factors affecting LWD measurements, including water content, applied stress, and material properties, highlighting how these influence measured responses and their interpretation within predictive models.

 A Fast Falling Weight Deflectometer (FFWD) is a FWD with pneumatic or electric actuators rather than hydraulic, making the mechanics several times faster.

 A Heavy Weight Deflectometer (HWD) is a falling weight deflectometer that has higher loads (typically 300 kN to 600 kN), used primarily for testing airport pavements.
 A common misconception is that higher loads are needed to test an airport's capability to handle heavy aircraft, but in fact, the testing methods are not designed to test the strength of the construction but to find the material properties of the construction.

 A Rolling Weight Deflectometer (RWD) is a deflectometer that can gather data at a much higher speed (as high as 55 mph) than the FWD, which allows the data to be collected without traffic control and lane closure.
 It is a implemented as a tractor-trailer with laser measuring devices mounted on a beam under the trailer.
 Unlike the FWD, which pauses to make measurements, a RWD gathers deflection data while it travels.